Trumpcite/Trumpcite/README.md

 - 👋 Hi, I’m @Trumpcite
 - 👀 I’m interested in ...
-- name: DefenseCode ThunderScan Action
+ DefenseCode ThunderScan Action
-  uses: defensecode/thunderscan-action@v1.0
+defensecode/thunderscan-action@v1.0

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...paperdollstl@outlook.com

 <!---
 Trumpcite/Trumpcite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.